WizardKingZ/WizardKingZ.github.io/about.md

 <p>He is passionate about solving investment problems using model-based and data-driven approaches.
 He believes that models should be constructed based on fundamental economic intuition and validated by real-world data so that we can characterize proper risk premiums and alpha.</p>

+He also believes,

-<p>He also believes, "'estimation' suggests a Bayesian approach to data, while 'testing' suggests a classical approach.
+>"Estimation" suggests a Bayesian approach to data, while "testing" suggests a classical approach.
 I prefer estimation since I think researchers who want to test often choose models that are more specific than the economics require.
-They talk of adding restrictions for no reason other than making their models easier to reject."</p>
+They talk of adding restrictions for no reason other than making their models easier to reject.

 <h2>Research Interests</h2>